greg-raven/Department-21/_posts/2009-06-12-guess-who-i-am.md

 - I became very close to my mother, as my father showed no interest in me.
 My mother died at an early age from cancer.
 - Later in life, questions arose over my real name.
 - My birth records were sketchy and no one was able to produce a legitimate, reliable birth certificate.
-- I grew up practicing one faith but converted to Christianity, as it was widely accepted in my country, but I practiced non-traditional beliefs and didn’t follow Christianity, except in the public eye under scrutiny.
+- I grew up practicing one faith but converted to Christianity, as it was widely accepted in my country, but I practiced non-traditional beliefs and didn't follow Christianity, except in the public eye under scrutiny.
 - I worked and lived among lower-class people as a young adult, disguising myself as someone who really cared about them.
 - That was before I decided it was time to get serious about my life and I embarked on a new career.
 - I wrote a book about my struggles growing up.
 It was clear to those who read my memoirs that I had difficulties accepting that my father abandoned me as a child.
 - I became active in local politics in my 30s then with help behind the scenes, I literally burst onto the scene as a candidate for national office in my 40s.
 They said I had a golden tongue and could talk anyone into anything.
 That reinforced my conceit.
 - I had a virtually non-existent resume, little work history, and no experience in leading a single organization.
 Yet I was a powerful speaker and citizens were drawn to me as though I were a magnet and they were small roofing tacks.
 - I drew incredibly large crowds during my public appearances.
 This bolstered my ego.
-- At first, my political campaign focused on my country’s foreign policy … I was very critical of my country in the last war and seized every opportunity to bash my country.
+- At first, my political campaign focused on my country's foreign policy … I was very critical of my country in the last war and seized every opportunity to bash my country.
-- But what launched my rise to national prominence were my views on the country’s economy.
+- But what launched my rise to national prominence were my views on the country's economy.
 I announced that I had a really good plan on how we could do better and every poor person would be fed and housed for free.
 - I knew which group was responsible for getting us into this mess.
 It was the free market, banks, and corporations.
 I decided to start making citizens hate them and if they were envious of others who did well, the plan was clinched tight.
-- I called mine “A People’s Campaign” and that sounded good to all people.
+- I called mine "A People's Campaign" and that sounded good to all people.
 - I was the surprise candidate because I emerged from outside the traditional path of politics and was able to gain widespread popular support.
-- I knew that, if I merely offered the people “hope,” together we could change our country and the world.
+- I knew that, if I merely offered the people "hope," together we could change our country and the world.
-- So, I started to make my speeches sound like they were on behalf of the downtrodden, poor, ignorant to include “persecuted minorities” like the Jews.
-My true views were not widely known and I needed to keep them unknown, until after I became my nation’s leader.
+- So, I started to make my speeches sound like they were on behalf of the downtrodden, poor, ignorant to include "persecuted minorities" like the Jews.
+My true views were not widely known and I needed to keep them unknown, until after I became my nation's leader.
 - I had to carefully guard reality, as anybody could have easily found out what I really believed, if they had simply read my writings and examined those people I associated with.
-- I’m glad they didn’t.
+- I'm glad they didn't.
 Then I became the most powerful man in the world.
 And the world learned the truth.

 Who am I?